DanielYankiver/DanielYankiver/README.md

 </div>

 ### About Me
-I am a creative software engineer with a background in Film and TV Production.
+Creative software engineer with a background in film and tv production.
 I enjoy building applications that incorporate front-end and back-end development with robust UI that uses efficient code to solve real-world problems.

 <div align="center">
     <a href="https://www.linkedin.com/in/daniel-yankiver/">